-College Achievement Now (CAN) is a federally funded program from the U.S. Department
+The College Achievement Now (CAN) program is federally funded by the U.S. Department

 of Education, TRIO Student Support Services grant.
-The CAN program provides a variety
+The program provides a variety

-of services to students who are academically or financially disadvantaged, or who
+of services to students who are first generation, economically disadvantaged, and

-face physical or learning challenges.
-CAN students are bright, motivated, and goal-driven
+students succeed!
+CAN students are bright, motivated, and goal-driven scholars who

 What We Do